expo/fyi/first-android-submission.md

 #### 🤔 What Happened

-If you're submitting your Android app to Google Play Store *for the first time*, Google requires that you manually upload it through their web user interface.
+If you're submitting your Android app to Google Play Store **for the first time**, Google requires that you manually upload it through their web user interface.
 After you have submitted it once through the web user interface, you will be able to use `expo upload:android` for subsequent submissions.

-> You haven't submitted this app to Google Play Store yet.
-The first submission of the app needs to be performed manually.

 #### 💡 Solution